-based on their semi-analytic modelling.
-In the first solution, star formation in low-mass galaxies forming at early times is preferentially suppressed, delaying star formation and providing further fuel for stars to form at later times.
-In the simulations presented here, Ref-L100N1504 and Recal-L025N0752, the dependence of the feedback on local gas metallicity and density does indeed result in preferential suppression of low-mass galaxies at early times and this does improve the behaviour of the SSFRs relative to EAGLE simulations with constant feedback or velocity dispersion dependent feedback (presented in Crain et al. 2015).
+The systematic offset in SSFRs between models and observations has been noted before.
+Weinmann et al. (2012) and Genel et al. (2014) reported this issue for hydrodynamical simulations, while recent studies such as Mitchell et al. (2014) and White, Somerville & Ferguson (2014) revisited the issue with semi-analytic models.
+White, Somerville & Ferguson (2014) propose two plausible solutions to the issue based on their semi-analytic modelling.
+In the first solution star formation in low-mass galaxies forming at early times is preferentially suppressed, delaying star formation and providing further fuel for stars to form at later times.
+In the simulations presented here, Ref-L100N1504 and RecalL025N0752, the dependence of the feedback on local gas metallicity and density does indeed result in preferential suppression of low mass galaxies at early times and this does improve the behaviour of the SSFRs relative to EAGLE simulations with constant feedback or velocity dispersion dependent feedback (presented in Crain et al. 2015).
 However, to fully resolve the offset in SSFRs much stronger feedback is required in low-mass, high-redshift galaxies than the feedback that is implemented here.
 (Although the requirement for more efficient feedback may in part be a result of numerical radiative losses.)
-The second solution that White et al. (2015) appeal to, with a similar solution proposed by Mitchell et al. (2014), is limiting the cold gas available for star formation by reducing the accretion of gas from hot and ejected reservoirs on to haloes (see also Bower, Benson & Crain 2012).
+The second solution that White, Somerville & Ferguson (2014) appeal to, with a similar solution proposed by Mitchell et al. (2014), is limiting the cold gas available for star formation by reducing the accretion of gas from hot and ejected reservoirs onto halos (see also Bower, Benson & Crain 2012).
 As our simulation follows the gravity and hydrodynamics of the gas, it is not a reasonable solution to apply to the accretion of gas in hydrodynamical simulation.

 In summary, the simulation reproduces the shape of the evolution of $\rho{\rm SFR}$ with redshift seen in observations with a 0.2 dex offset.
 The bimodality in SSFR, the slope with mass and the shape of the evolution of the SSFRs as a function of time are also reproduced by the simulation.
-However, the normalization is 0.2-0.5 dex too low at all redshifts and across all masses.
+However, the normalisation is 0.2-0.5 dex too low at all redshifts and across all masses.
 This offset cannot be resolved by a simple systematic shift in SFRs in the simulation due to the implications such a shift would have for ρ .
-However, the level of uncertainty in the data is such that the level of inconsistency in the EAGLE SSFRs may be smaller than suggested by current observations.
+However the level of uncertainty in the data is such that the level of inconsistency in the EAGLE specific star formation rates may be smaller than suggested by current observations.